 The main way we collect personal information is directly from you.
 This may include collecting information:

-- Online – the online shop or subscribe to emails
+- Online – when you purchase products or subscribe to emails;

-- Over the phone – including on the Infoline;
+- Over the phone – when ordering or enquiring about products.

 From time to time we may also collect personal information from third parties.
 This may include legal guardians, organisations or health care professionals associated with the provision of the NDSS (i.e. diabetes care plans or contact details), and information providers (i.e. providers of personal information available in the public domain or list purchase providers).